 “What if dairy fat intake is associated with other factors related to cardiovascular risk such as BMI/obesity?”

-For example, maybe slim and metabolically healthy people drink whole milk, but overweight individuals choose skim milk to try to lower their caloric intake.
+For example, slim and metabolically healthy people may drink whole milk, but overweight individuals might choose skim milk to try to lower their caloric intake.

 In other words, maybe whole milk drinkers are generally healthier, and this is what causes the reduced risk factors.

 It is an interesting question that is hard to answer.

 There is also the possibility that skim milk drinkers don’t feel as satiated and replace whole milk calories with poorer dietary choices, which could also lead to adverse effects.

 There are both pros and cons of skim milk.

-On the positive side, it offers a similar (ish) range of vitamins and minerals as well as a lot more protein per calorie.
+On the positive side, it offers a similar range of vitamins and minerals as well as more protein per calorie.

-Lastly, whole milk tastes better and provides all the nutrients in their natural ratios.
+However, whole milk tastes better, and it provides all the nutrients in their natural ratios.